Katya-Semeniuk/barbershop/README.md

 #### Validator Testing

 The first problem I faced was the large size of the images, which is why they were uploaded with a delay.
-Using a resource like https://squoosh.app/ did not fix this situation.
+Using a resource like [Squoosh](https://squoosh.app/) did not fix this situation.
 Therefore, I first cut the pictures to the maximum calculated size, and only then add them to the project.
 With these actions, it was possible to increase performance at lightouse

 HTML
-No errors were returned when passing through the official W3C validator https://validator.w3.org/#validate_by_input CSS
+No errors were returned when passing through the official [W3C validator](https://validator.w3.org/#validate_by_input CSS)
-No errors were found when passing through the official (Jigsaw) validator https://jigsaw.w3.org/css-validator/#validate_by_input
+No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/#validate_by_input)

 Deployment
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)